 Back to the pan, add the remaining asparagus spears to the potatoes for a further 3 mins.
 Meanwhile, sprinkle the sea bass skin’s with sea salt flakes and massage in with extra virgin olive oil.

 Drain the potato/asparagus medley and let it steam for a sec before tipping it all into a food processor.
 Throw in the remaining mint leaves, two handfuls of spinach and a handful of strong cheddar.
 Pulse it in short bursts until it forms a nice smooth green mash.
 Season with lots of pepper as there’s salt in the cheese .

 Meanwhile, place the fish skin side down in a large frying pan.
-Turn the heat to medium/high and grate over some unwaxed lemon zest.
+Turn the heat to medium/high and grate over lemon zest.
 Now here’s the clever bit… Wet some grease proof paper and scrunch it up and then pop it ON TOP OF THE FISH, yes in the pan.
 Trust me, it works by steaming the fish whilst still getting that crispy skin.

 To finish, dish up the mash and pop the hot sea bass on top, skin side up.
 Pile the green delicately on top and serve with some lemon wedges for extra zing.